 It's not like Bill Clinton asked you to go get a cigar.

-Live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Oh, yes, ladies and gentlemen, here we are on Open Line Friday.

-I am America's real anchor man.
+I am America's real anchorman.

-Doing the job, traditional news organizations claim to do.
+Doing the job traditional news organizations claim to do.

 You can talk and ask anything you want.

-Telephone number 800 282-2882, and the email address is Rush at EIB net.com.
+Telephone number 800-282-2882, and the email address is rush at EIBnet.com.

-But yesterday, yesterday there was a Bill Clinton got involved in in all this by suggesting that we need to talk to uh terrorists and uh and others need to talk to these countries that are threatening us and so forth and so on.
+But yesterday, yesterday, Bill Clinton got involved in all of this by suggesting that we need to talk to terrorists and others.

-It's a um uh an Amir Tehari piece from March 5, 2005.
+It's an Amir Tahari piece from March 5, 2005.

-All this talk about Ahmadinejad and Chavez and so forth, uh the Democrats not reacting much at all.
+All this talk about Ahmadinejad and Chavez and so forth, the Democrats not reacting much at all.

 Instead, they blame Bush for the problems and the evils of the world.